fermyon/developer/content/bartholomew/quickstart.md

 $ make bart
 ```

-> NOTE: The procedure, in the example code block above, will create the `bart` executable binary file inside the `~/bartholomew/target/release/` directory.
+> NOTE: The procedure in the example code block above will create the `bart` executable binary file inside the `~/bartholomew/target/release/` directory.
 Please ensure that this new binary executable is added to your system path.

 ## Create Your First Blog Post